Alfresco/docs-alfresco/content-services/community/upgrade/index.md

 ## Log4j2 migration guide

 In Content Services 7.4, log4j has been replaced with log4j2.
-See the [Log4j2 migration guide]({% link content-services/latest/upgrade/log4j2-migrate.md %}) for more information.
+See the [Log4j2 migration guide]({% link content-services/latest/upgrade/log4j2-migrate.md %}) for more information in the Enterprise documentation.